-Better known for presenting touring productions of large-scale musicals, Broadway Across Canada takes a different approach with The Illusionists, currently on stage at Vancouver’s Queen Elizabeth Theatre.
+Better known for presenting touring productions of large-scale musicals, Broadway Across Canada takes a different approach with The Illusionists.

 But while the magic illusions may at times astound, it is packaged in a surprisingly lackluster production, more akin to what might appear in one of Las Vegas’ older properties.
-In featuring five different performers with different specialties though, what the The Illusionists lacks in pizzazz at least makes up for in variety.
+In featuring five different performers with different specialties though, what the The Illusionists lacks in pizzazz is at least made up for in the diversity of the performances.

 With a bold subtitle announcing it “Live From Broadway”, The Illusionists gives us few of the promised (and expected) Broadway-worthy moments.
 And while each of the five illusionists brings something different to the proceedings, some fare better than others.